 Classical (non-relativistic) Mechanics is one of the earliest and well-established disciplines in Physics.
 Various aspects of Mechanics, such as, e.g. chaos, non-linear phenomena, numerous applications to Engineering and such remain to be active areas of research.
 In this class we will study deterministic behavior of single particles and rigid bodies.
 We will start with Newtonian formulation of Mechanics and advance to Lagrangian and Hamiltonian dynamics later in the term.
-Most generally, the objectives include 1) to provide the students with a strong background in the techniques and methods of Classical
+Most generally, the objectives include 1) to provide the students with a strong background in the techniques and methods of Classical Mechanics at intermediate level, 2) to introduce the mathematical methods for solving differential equations and, most importantly, 3) to prepare you better for more advanced classes, more specifically, Electricity and Magnetism, Introduction to Electromagnetic Theory, Thermodynamics and Statistical Physics, and Quantum Mechanics.

-Mechanics at intermediate level, 2) to introduce the mathematical and computational methods for solving differential equations and 3) to prepare the students to be able to tackle more advanced classes.
 The lectures will closely follow the textbook (with additional material introduced in class, as needed), and most, but not necessarily all, of the homework problems will be from the text or based on it.
 In addition, there may also be assignments from outside the book on relevant material.
-It would be a very good idea to have a (very) regular access to the textbook.
 I requested a copy of the textbook to be placed on reserve at Bevier Engineering Library in Benedum Hall.
 You can buy a copy of the textbook from Pitt's bookstore.
-Textbook information can be found at publisher's web site or/and at amazon.com and many other sources Textbook's ISBN-13: 978-1-891389-22-1, ISBN-10: 1-891389-22-X. I will cover most of material from chapters 1 through 11 and 13.
+Textbook information can be found at publisher's web site or/and at amazon.com and many other sources.
+Textbook's ISBN-13: 978-1-891389-22-1, ISBN-10: 1-891389-22-X. I plan to cover most of material from chapters 1 through 11 and 13.
 Knowledge of introductory physics (at Phys174 level), calculus, vector algebra and differential equations is assumed and expected.
 Please keep in mind that these are prerequisites for this class.
 You will have to read the textbook before class and after class and do a sizeable body of independent work outside of class.
 You will be responsible for all material from chapters (partially or fully) discussed in class.